jucasoft/ngrx-entity-crud/projects/ngrx-entity-crud/README.md

 ```

 ## 7) Create the NgRx store to manage the coins
-the command to use: "crud-store" and the parameters to pass: "--clazz=Coin" and "--name=coin"
+the command to use: ":store" and the parameters to pass: "--type=CRUD", "--clazz=Coin" and "--name=coin"
 ```
-ng generate ngrx-entity-crud:crud-store --name=coin --clazz=Coin
+ng generate ngrx-entity-crud:store --name=coin --clazz=Coin --type=CRUD
 ```
 the list of created and modified files will appear in the console
 ```